ethbarcelona/ethbarcelona.github.io/sponsors/index.md

 <h3> Become a sponsor! </h3>

-If you are interested on being our sponsor, don't hesitate to contact us to ethbarcelona (at) gmail (dot) com.
+If you are interested on being our sponsor, please contact us to ethbarcelona (at) gmail (dot) com.